matter-labs/zksync-lite-docs/docs/faq/faq.md

   - 3. The Ethereum Transaction Hash from Etherscan from step 6.

 -->
-## What is the activation fee?
+## What is the account activation fee?

 The account activation fee is a one-time fee to register your account with zkSync.
-This fee only applies to your first zkSync Layer 2 transaction.
+This fee only applies to your first zkSync transaction.

 On a deeper level, to be better suited for zero-knowledge proofs, zkSync accounts are defined over a different elliptic curve than Ethereum's.
 Activating your account generates and publishes a new private-public key pair over this curve associated with your Ethereum address.